Nadim Nsouli: 2013-2020: Founding Inspired Education

 Nsouli founded Educas, an investment company, and Inspired Education Group in 2013, becoming Inspired Education's chairman and CEO.
 The group's first acquisition was Reddam House, which owned four schools in South Africa.
 Nsouli subsequently acquired and built nine more schools in South Africa, as well as the Reddam House, Berkshire in the United Kingdom.
 Educas purchased the Brookhouse School in Nairobi, Kenya in 2015, and Nsouli became an owner of the British School of Bahrain in 2017.
 Nsouli was involved in a fee dispute with the Brookhouse Parents Association in 2020.
 When the Brookhouse School in Nairobi, which he owned through Inspired Education, went online only during the COVID pandemic, parents sued to have fees cut by half.
 Nsouli and Brookhouse School won the case in September 2020.
 Also in September 2020, Nsouli launched Kings College Online, an online-only private school for 14 to 18-year-olds.

 2021-2025: Recent years

 Expressing optimism at growth prospects in the online home schooling market, in 2021 he purchased the online education firm Wey Education for £70 million.
 Nsouli purchased the majority of the Wetherby School in the UK in 2023, and in November 2023, he oversaw the opening of King's College School in New Providence, the Bahamas.
 By late 2024, Inspired Education Group managed around 110 private schools in 24 different countries, with Nsouli remaining a shareholder.
 Nsouli remains CEO and chairman of Inspired Education Group.
 The scholarship program Nsouli Scholars, which pays full tuition for fifty Inspired Education students at any one time, was launched in 2024.
+Nsouli has been critical of the Labour government's VAT change in the UK, saying in an interview that it is an example of a "stupid government decision" that is the main risk to the growth of large international school groups.